capic/docker-auto-comskip/README.md

 ## Comskip tuning

 The included comskip settings for commercial detection works well for general North America television.
-If you need commercial detection tuned to work better for your TV service you can find several on the internet or write your own with [this guide](http://www.kaashoek.com/files/tuning.htm).
+If you need commercial detection tuned to work better for your TV service you can find several on the internet [including here](http://www.kaashoek.com/comskip/) or write your own with [this guide](http://www.kaashoek.com/files/tuning.htm).

 To add your custom comskip settings: